-Click on the links below to learn more about the audio describers of Telephone:
+Click below to learn more about the audio describers of Telephone.
+Stay tuned for additional photos/bios.

 Seta Morton is a New York based curator, writer, arts administrator, and dance artist.
 She is currently the Associate Curator, Public Engagement at Danspace Project.